shubh3110/Bookmarker/README.md

 # Bookmarker Web App

-Simple application for bookmarking webiste.
+Simple web application for bookmarking webiste.
 It uses localStorage for storing bookmarks.
 It is implemented in Javascript.

 ### Version
 1.0.0